 HSH Prince Alexi Lubomirski was born to a Peruvian-English mother and a Polish-French father, and grew up in Botswana, Oxford, and London.
 At the age of 11, he was informed of his true ancestral heritage and aristocratic bloodline.
-Having not grown up in royal surroundings with all the trappings, he was the first of his family in five hundred years to have the title with none of the material evidence.
-Thanks to this displaced upbringing, and after much trial and error, he gradually succeeded in marrying his history with his present, managing to fulfill his role as the bearer of this title; and at the same time adapting the meaning, in this modern-day world, for him and his sons.
-Primarily a husband and a father, Lubomirski is also a world-renowned fashion photographer who has worked for several magazines, such as Vogue and Harper’s Bazaar, and shot the official engagement and wedding portraits for HRH Prince Harry and Meghan Markle.
-He wrote Princely Advice for a Happy Life (Andrews McMeel, 2014) for his two young sons on the virtues of behaving in a manner befitting a prince in the twenty-first century.
-His upcoming picture book, And Thank You for My Dreams will be published by Andrews McMeel in May 2019.
+Having not grown up in royal surroundings, he was the first of his family in 500 years to have the title with none of the material evidence.
+Thanks to this displaced upbringing, and after much trial and error, he gradually succeeded in marrying his history with his present.
+Primarily a husband and a father, Lubomirski is also a world-renowned fashion photographer who has worked for several magazines, such as Vogue and Harper’s Bazaar, and shot the official engagement and wedding portraits for Prince Harry and Meghan Markle.
+He wrote Princely Advice for a Happy Life (Andrews McMeel, 2014) for his two young sons on the virtues of behaving in a manner befitting a prince in the 21st century.
+His upcoming picture book, Thank You for My Dreams, will be published by Andrews McMeel in May 2019.
 Lubomirski is a global ambassador for the humanitarian charity Concern Worldwide, to which he donates all of his books' proceeds.

 Benjamin Markovits grew up mostly in Texas.
 He left an unpromising career as a professional basketball player to study the Romantics, an experience he wrote about in Playing Days.
 Since then he has taught high school English, worked at a left-wing cultural magazine, and written essays, stories, and reviews for the New York Times, Granta, the Guardian, the London Review of Books, and the Paris Review.
 His most recent novel, You Don’t Have To Live Like This, set in Detroit, was widely praised.
 Benjamin, who is married with two kids, lives in London and teaches creative writing at Royal Holloway, University of London.
 His upcoming A Weekend in New York will be published by Faber & Faber in February 2019.